Canadian Disability Benefits for Hypothyroidism

 Hypothyroidism is a condition that affects the body’s thyroid gland, in which abnormally low levels of hormones are produced.
 The inadequate supply of hormones in turn impacts various bodily functions.

-The thyroid gland – which is found in the neck – produces the hormones thyroxin and triiodothyronine that regulate and control the body’s growth and metabolism.
-Because these hormones affect two key functions of the body, they in turn have an impact on other processes such as heart rate, body temperature, weight gain, muscle integrity as well as energy levels.
-Hypothyroidism is a condition where the thyroid gland produces low levels of hormones which in turn impact on the various functions of the body.
-This condition is generally caused by an attack of the immune system on the thyroid gland; a phenomenon known in medical terms as an autoimmune reaction.
+The thyroid gland, which is found in the neck, produces the hormones thyroxin and triiodothyronine– both of which are vital in controlling the body’s growth and metabolism.
+Because these hormones affect two key functions of the body, other processes are residually obstructed, including heart rate, body temperature, weight gain, muscle integrity as well as energy levels.
+Hypothyroidism is generally caused by the body’s immune system attacking its own thyroid gland, a phenomenon known as autoimmune reaction.

 The likelihood of hypothyroidism increases with age, typically affecting more women than men.
 Hypothyroidism symptoms includes distresses like constipation, depression, fatigue, weight gain, and heavy or irregular periods in women.
 If left untreated, the condition can also impact a person’s vocal ability, form facial contours, as well as negatively affecting heart rate.
 Treatment comes in the form of medication mostly, as a means of restoring balance in hormone levels.

 Due to the nature of hypothyroidism, and the physical toll it can take on a person’s body, disability for hypothyroidism is available through the Canadian government.
 The Canadian Disability Tax Credit and Child Disability Tax Credit are two such options that families combatting hypothyroidism can find support from.